Sharif-Minhaz/Titan-Settlers/README.md

 ---

 The project `Titan Settlers` is focused on addressing the challenges of exploring and potentially settling on Titan, Saturn's largest moon.
-The project is part of NASA's Space Apps Challenge 2023 and aims to not only tackle the technical challenges of space exploration but also inspire and educate the next generation of space enthusiasts with outstanding missions-based game.
+The project is part of NASA's Space Apps Challenge 2023 and aims to not only tackle the technical challenges of space exploration but also inspire and educate the next generation of space enthusiasts with outstanding missions-based games.

 In "Titan Settlers," players must complete missions to address the challenges of Titan's environment:

-1. **Threats exploration for Earth**: Earth can be hampered and can be unliveable for human for certain astronomical particles or event.
-The goal of the mission is to alert humanity and known about those event or particles.
+1. **Threats exploration for Earth**: Earth can be hampered and can be unliveable for humans for certain astronomical particles or events.
+The goal of the mission is to alert humanity and know about those events or particles.

 <div>
   <img src="./template/images/earth-mission.png" alt="Image 1" style="width:48%; border: 1px solid black; margin-right: 2px; display:inline-block;">